LeeHounshell/BatBot/robot/README.md

 And fit the Jetson Nano Assembly onto the robot.
 It will be firmly held in place by the mirror hangers and the Battery Support Frame.
 Attach the robot's serial cable to the Jetson Nano by wrapping it once around the Nano's case.

-Attach the plastic pipe clams to the ultrasonic sensor, as shown in photos.
+Attach the plastic pipe clamps to the ultrasonic sensor, as shown in photos.
 Also attach a plastic pipe clamp to the camera.
 A single screw attaches the camera's pipe clamp to one of the clamps on the ultrasonic sensor.
-A rubber band holds the other sensor clamp in place for additional support.
+A rubber band holds the other ultrasonic sensor clamp in place for additional support.

 Attach the 300mm camera ribbon cable to the camera and to the Jetson Nano.